ElramNaim/Songs/README.md

 # songs
-## to run just type : docker-compose up --build.
+## to run just type : "docker-compose up --build".
 ### the nest js is on "localhost:3001/songs/import"
 ### the react app is on "localhost:3000"